TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/6-Persistence/2-configure-the-backends-inputforms.rst

 ------------------

 The "group" field type is very flexible in its use.
-It can be used to manage references to resources to the filesystem or rowsets of a database (see Fig. 6-9).
+It can be used to manage references to resources of the filesystem or rowsets of a database (see Fig. 6-9).

 .. code-block:: php